 Are whistleblowers protected against retaliation for disclosing tax fraud?

 Yes, the Taxpayer First Act (TFA), which was signed into law on July 1, 2019, protects tax whistleblowers against retaliation, including whistleblowers that have provided information to the IRS through the IRS whistleblower reward program.
 The purpose of the TFA whistleblower protection law is to encourage whistleblowers with high-value inside information about tax noncompliance to come forward.
+If you have suffered retaliation for reporting tax fraud, contacting the IRS whistleblower protection lawyers at our firm at 202.262.8959.

 Who is protected against whistleblower retaliation under the TFA whistleblower protection law?